IsaacLeimgruber/ADA_labs_repo/Project/README.md

 - Add of bullets to give detail on event that gave particular shift in the curves (opening of a power plant or historical event for example).
 - Possibility to select a given year and to have visual decription (barplot or similar).

-## Final Milestone
+# Final Milestone

+## Dataset update :

-We didn't have enough data, we needed to consider more sources, [Swiss Open Data](https://opendata.swiss/fr/) resources were limited.
+after the previous milestone, we noticed that we didn't have enough data, we needed to consider more sources, [Swiss Open Data](https://opendata.swiss/fr/) resources were limited.

 We were missing gas, wood, petrol, solar, hydroelectric and other renewable type of energies.
 (We only had nuclear power...)